minvws/nl-covid19-notification-app-website/_questions/en/4-melding.md

 layout: content
 index: 4
 set: 2
-title: "When will I get a notification? *"
+title: When will I get a notification?
 lang: en
 categories:
 - en